 • 36 Chibi Light White LED Stickers

 Chibi Chip understands that not everyone has knowledge when it comes to coding.
 We started out using Chibiscript that comes with this kit.
 However, since this program is originally part of the Timberdoodle 7th-grade curriculum, we decided to switch to the Microsoft MakeCode.

 » Microsoft MakeCode is designed for true beginners.
 The layout is similar to Scratch and uses simple drag-and-drop programming.

 » Chibiscript is for more advanced users and utilizes text-based languages.
 Through this book, your child will ease into Arduino and C++.

 What we’ve learned so far

-In the very first lesson we learned to turn on a light.
+In the very first lesson we learned in our homeschool was to turn on a light.
 It walks you through the steps in a way that isn’t scary or intimidating.
 The boys were blown away by how cool it was that they created a light by simply adding copper take and an LED light sticker.
 Once they create the working light, it then goes on to explain to them why it worked.

 From there, we’ve gone on to learn how to code blinking lights, and are just getting into adding a switch.

 Staring in Chapter 2, you’ll start using the computer, phone or tablet.
 As long as you have a web browser, you’re ready to go.
 This is where we type the code that will be sent to chibi chip, and adds another whole level of fun when it comes to coding.

 We have been using this program in our homeschool for over a month and have really enjoyed it.
 The minute this program arrived, we immediately got started.
 Davis was too excited for us to hold off on starting it.